How effective is your marketing? Until you start this important element of your business, your business will not really be started…

-The key fundamental element in the first level of your real estate investing business is creating systematic and consistent lead generation.
-Have you focused on that yet?
-If not, you do NOT have a business, you have a hobby or a dream.
-Your commitment to this area of your investing career is critical to your success.
-There are many different ways to create leads.
+As an investor, the key fundamental element in the first level of your real estate investing business is creating systematic and consistent lead generation.
+If you are not focused on lead generation, you do not have a business, you have a hobby or a dream.

 Accountants and CPA Firms:

 Advertising: Never stop.
-Use simple ads with a USP, Unique Selling Proposition: Quick Closing, All Cash etc., Buy Houses Ads, Newspapers, Flyers.
+Use simple ads with a USP, Unique Selling Proposition: Quick Closing, All Cash, As-Is, etc., Newspapers, Flyers.

 Auctions: Do your homework in advance.
 Auctions move very fast and a single mistake can be costly.
 Visit your local auction a few times to just observe.
 Know values and repair costs before bidding.

-- Foreclosure: Very risky, not for the newbie
+• Foreclosure Auctions: Very risky – not for the newbie

 Builders Models: Frequently builders will sell a model home at a discount.